 What About The Ring

 The one thing that all the ovens did have in common was the exposed cast iron ring around the top rim of the pot and on the underside of the lid.
-At first, I wasn’t sure if this was meant to protect the paint job of the pot from chipping over time or if it was a limitation of the painting process.
-Either way, I was a little concerned that this might be a place where rust would form if the pot wasn’t dried after cleaning.
-It didn’t matter if it was Le Creuset or Martha Stewart, all had the exposed cast iron ring of unpainted surface.
+At first, I wasn't sure if this was meant to protect the paint job of the pot from chipping over time or if it was a limitation of the painting process.
+Either way, I was a little concerned that this might be a place where rust would form if the pot wasn't dried after cleaning.
+By the way, if you need cleaning services, Dallas Air Duct Cleaning provides duct cleaning and ventilation system cleaning.
+For more details, visit pureairways.com It didn't matter if it was Le Creuset or Martha Stewart, all had the exposed cast iron ring of unpainted surface.

 In the end, it became obvious that price was closely tied to manufacturer brand and size.
 If I wanted a bigger pot, then I would have to pay a higher price.
 If I wanted a certain brand name like Le Creuset, then I would have to pay a premium price as well.

 Ultimately, I decided on was a green Martha Stewart brand 7 quart round dutch oven that cost me about a third of what the same size Le Creuset would have cost.
 It fits on our stove, goes in our oven, and doesn't take up to much room in the cabinets when it's not being used.